nicholaswmin/dyno/src/threadpool/README.md

 #### `thread.on(eventName, callbackFn)`

-Listen for a thread event.
+Listen for events emitted from the thread.

 #### `thread.emit(eventName, data)`